Ensure your employees are on track and in compliance.

 - Time logged in training modules

-A quality LMS can offer insight into how employees are feeling about the training itself and the people who facilitate it.
+A quality LMS can offer insight into how your employees feel about the training itself and the people who facilitate it.
 This can help you develop more useful, engaging trainings to keep employees happy and reduce training friction.
 Create an ongoing process to review these insights to improve your training over time.

-This post was originally published on eLearning Industry on April 10, 2019.
+This post was originally published on eLearning Industry.